 Centred on protecting forests in the Yaeda Valley, an area of 320 km2, around the size of Dartmoor in the UK.
 Community land use plans designate protected zones and farming zones.
 These reduce conflict and help the Hadza protect their ancestral forest.

 Preventing deforestation across the Yaeda valley creating an annual Co2 benefit of 30,000 tonnes.
 The Hadza project is a ‘protect’ project, a REDD+ project.
 The project design is based on Reducing Emissions from Deforestation and Degradation.
 Keeping trees rather than planting.

 As well as some 75% of the remaining Hadza Hunter Gatherers, the project also engages with 7000 Tatoga pastoralists across three village communities.
-US$25,000 per year is invested into the community fund, supporting the health fund and school fees.
+In 2020, more than US$80,000 was invested into the communities, supporting the health fund and school fees.

 The core team includes 42 people across all 3 villages.
 Earnings are set by the villages ($40 covering 5 days each month.
 The project takes community guards (Walizi Wajadi) through professional training to government ranger level and trains Hadza in monitoring carbon update across the Yaeda Valley.

 Hadza is protecting key tree species for the landscape and ecology of the Yaeda Valley.
 57 tree species including the Thorntree or Acacia, the Baobab and Myrrh or Comifera.
 The Baobab provides a stunning 40% of the nutritional needs of the Hadza.
 While Myrrh is the ‘go to tree’ for bow making and small bee honey.